acts-project/acts/docs/core/magnetic_field.md

 It provides a generic interface over different implementations.
-To speed up magnetic field lookup, each implementation can have a *cache* object, which the client is expected to pass into lookup calls:
+To speed up magnetic field lookup, each implementation can have a *cache* object.
+The cache object can for example be used to store a local interpolation domain, to speed up nearby field lookups.
+The client is expected to pass into lookup calls:

 :::{doxygentypedef} Acts::MagneticFieldProvider::Cache
 :::